 JENNIE MACK GRAY

-If you have any further information about this story, please contact us so that we can pass it on to Kuno Gross – he is researching this incident and hoping to arrange a suitable 80th anniversary celebration.
+If you have any further information about this story, please contact us so that we can pass it on to Kuno Gross – he is researching this incident and arranging what sounds like a rather spectacular 80th Anniversary celebration.

 You must be logged in to post a comment.